Alvis Car and Engineering Company: 1960s

 Rover took a controlling interest in Alvis in 1965.
-A Rover-designed mid-engined V8 coupé prototype named the P6BS was rumoured to be the new Alvis model but with the takeover by British Leyland this too was shelved.
-By the time the TF 21 was launched in 1966, available, like its predecessors in both saloon and drophead form and with either manual or automatic gearbox, the model was beginning to show its age despite a top speed of 127 mph – the fastest Alvis ever produced.
+A Rover-designed mid-engined V8 coupé prototype named the P6BS was rumoured to be the new Alvis model, but with the takeover by British Leyland this too was shelved.
+By the time the TF 21 was launched in 1966, it was available in both saloon and drophead forms, with either a manual or automatic gearbox, and was beginning to show its age, despite boasting a top speed of 127 mph – the fastest Alvis ever produced.
 With only 109 sold and with political troubles aplenty in the UK car manufacturing business at that time, production ceased in 1967.

 In 1968, a management buyout of the car operations was finalised and all the Alvis car design plans, customer records, stock of parts and remaining employees were transferred to Red Triangle, a company founded by ex-employees of Alvis to provide parts and service for their cars.